-The UDL model refers to general adaptations of teaching, learning, and evaluation processes, according to three main principles: multiple means of engagement, representation, and expression.
-The UDL emphasizes the certitude that students with disabilities such as ADHD should be included equitably and without labeling (Ok & Roa, 2019).
-For example, while according to the integration approach, only students with documented disabilities will be eligible for additional time on exams, according to an inclusive approach, exams should be designed so that all students, each working at their own pace, will be given sufficient time to complete it (Delaney & Hata, 2020).
+The UDL model identifies three principles governing general adaptations of teaching, learning, and evaluation processes: multiple means of engagement, representation, and expression.
+It also emphasizes the need to include students with disabilities equitably, without labeling (Ok & Roa, 2019).
+The integration approach recognizes only students with documented disabilities as eligible for additional time on exams; but an inclusive approach, like UDL, stipulates that exams be designed to allow all students to work at their own pace with sufficient time to finish (Delaney & Hata, 2020).

-The UDL recognizes the key contribution of the educational staff to students’ learning experience (Ross, 2019).
-It emphasizes the importance of ensuring compatibility of the curriculum, pedagogy, and assessment methods for students with disabilities, as well as providing them with individualized support to promote their academic success (Finkelstein et al., 2021).
+UDL also recognizes educational staff’s key contribution to students’ learning experiences (Ross, 2019), including redesigning curriculum, pedagogy, and assessment methods to meet the needs of all students, and offering students individualized support to promote academic success (Finkelstein et al., 2021).

-To summarize, the research literature already includes a great deal of information about the barriers experienced by students with ADHD, and in practice they may be provided with accommodations in exams and learning.
-However, there is no solid, comprehensive data on the relationship between the barriers experienced and the responses provided.
-Further, there is little information on teaching-learning processes for students with ADHD, from the perspective of the students themselves.

-Therefore, this study seeks to present a unified and inclusive model that maps both the barriers faced by students with ADHD and the opportunities that will enable them to experience academic self-efficacy and mental well-being.
-It addresses the accommodations, services, and teaching-learning processes necessary to enable them to have an optimal learning experience.
-The study was designed in collaboration with students with ADHD, who will also be part of the research team.
+Although the research literature already includes considerable information on barriers experienced by students with ADHD, robust, comprehensive data on the relationship between these barriers and current responses is lacking.
+Furthermore, there is little information on teaching-learning processes for students with ADHD from the students’ perspective.
+This study, designed in collaboration with students with ADHD who will join the research team, aims to present a unified, inclusive model mapping the barriers students with ADHD face and the opportunities that can empower them with academic self-efficacy and mental well-being, addressing the accommodations, services, and teaching-learning processes necessary for an optimal learning experience.

 Research Methods

-The present study is a participatory research mixed-methods study that combines quantitative and qualitative research tools.
-In participatory research, the investigators work collaboratively with people who are impacted by the subject under study and will act based on the results (Andersson, 2018; Hall, Gaved, & Sargent, 2021).
-A participatory research approach has been applied from the initial stages of this study, with the establishment of a partnership with three students in the third year of their study program who have ADHD and who received assistance from the relevant support services available on campus.
-Two were female students in the Faculty of Health Professions and the third was a male student in the Faculty of Business Administration.
-As part of planning the research, a focus group was held with these three students.
-They strongly suggested that the research goals should examine the academic self-efficacy and mental well-being of students with ADHD.
-They also noted the importance of examining the research questions using mixed-method research methods that include the collection of both quantitative and qualitative data.
-The focus group noted the need for accessibility to audio versions of written questionnaires, to accommodate the typical learning difficulties of students with ADHD.
-They raised a number of issues to be included in the interviews (qualitative research).
+The proposed participatory research mixed-methods study combines quantitative and qualitative research tools.
+In participatory research, investigators work collaboratively with people affected by the studied subject, who respond collaboratively to the results (Andersson, 2018; Hall, Gaved, & Sargent, 2021).
+We have partnered with three ADHD students, third-year higher education students receiving assistance from the relevant campus support services; two female health profession students, and one male business student.
+In a focus group held with these students, they strongly suggested examining students with ADHD’s academic self-efficacy and mental well-being, noting the importance of addressing the research questions with mixed methods research, including collecting quantitative and qualitative data, and the need for accessibility to audio versions of written questionnaires to accommodate these students’ typical learning needs and identified topics for interviews (qualitative research).

 Study Participants

-The study population will include undergraduate students with the documented developmental disability ADHD.

-The participants will be a convenience sample of 60 undergraduate students with ADHD diagnostic (documented disability), ranging in age between 18-50 years old, studying in any faculty at Ono Academic College (a private college in Kiryat Ono, Israel).
+The study population will include undergraduate students documented with ADHD.
+Participants, a convenience sample of 60 undergraduate students diagnosed with ADHD, ranging from 18- to 50-years-old, study in a faculty at Israel’s private Ono Academic College, are eligible for academic accommodations due to ADHD, and receive assistance from various campus support services.
+Participants will be selected according to gender, age, cultural affiliation, study year, and study faculty.